-All academic grievances, with all documents, recommendations, and decisions, will be reported to the Assistant Vice President and Dean.
+All academic grievances, with all documents, recommendations, and decisions, will be reported to the Assistant Provost and Vice President of Academics.
 Because the appeal process is at a private university, administrative process, legal counsel, or representation is not appropriate.

 Grade Appeal